-In the US, Nivolumab (nivolumab systemic) is a member of the drug class Anti-PD-1 monoclonal antibodies and is used to treat Hodgkin's Lymphoma, Melanoma, Melanoma - Metastatic, Non-Small Cell Lung Cancer and Renal Cell Carcinoma.
+In the US, Nivolumab (nivolumab systemic) is a member of the drug class Anti-PD-1 monoclonal antibodies and is used to treat Head and Neck Cancer, Hodgkin's Lymphoma, Melanoma, Melanoma - Metastatic, Non-Small Cell Lung Cancer, Renal Cell Carcinoma and Urothelial Carcinoma.

 CAS registry number (Chemical Abstracts Service)